wasmCloud/wasmcloud.com/content/english/blog/globally_distributed_webassembly_applications_with_wasmcloud_and_nats.md

 ![](../../images/blogs/ngs-global/dashboard.png)

 We can go ahead and schedule a few extra replicas of the DogsAndCats actor on the cloud host and an HTTPClient provider using `wash` or by using the dashboard.
+These commands can be run with `wash` on either machine, the result is the same!

 ```bash
 # The constraint flag ensures we start on a host with that label